-Parameter Description Available on the 2.4 GHz tab.
-The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
+Parameter Description B/G protection The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
 Select a value from the drop-down list.
-B/G protection Auto: The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
-Always On: The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
+Auto: The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices). • Always On : The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
 Always Off: The protection function is always disabled.
-Short GI Guard interval (in nanoseconds).
+Guard interval (in nanoseconds).
 This parameter defines the interval between symbols transmitted when the router is communicating to wireless devices.
-Enable: The router uses the 400 ns short guard interval.
-Only for the wireless network operating modes which support 802.11n and 802.11ac standards (see the value of the Wireless mode drop-down list on the Wi-Fi / Basic Settings page). • Disable : The router uses the 800 ns standard guard interval.
+Short GI • Enable : The router uses the 400 ns short guard interval.
+Only for the wireless network operating modes which support 802.11n standard (see the value of the Wireless mode drop-down list on the Wi-Fi / Basic Settings page).
+Disable: The router uses the 800 ns standard guard interval.
 Beacon period The time interval (in milliseconds) between packets sent to synchronize the wireless network.
 RTS threshold The minimum size (in bytes) of a packet for which an RTS frame is transmitted.
 Frag threshold The maximum size (in bytes) of a non-fragmented packet.
 Larger packets are fragmented (divided).
 DTIM period The number of beacon frames between sending DTIM messages (messages notifying on broadcast or multicast transmission).
 Station Keep Alive The time interval (in seconds) between keep alive checks of wireless devices from your WLAN.
 When the value 0 is specified, the checking is disabled.